 Over the course of rule development, the Department and Board consulted with more than 50 subject matter experts and formed a technical advisory committee to gather information in 2018.
 Members of the technical advisory committee represented a variety of stakeholders including health care providers, health care facilities, laboratories, local health jurisdictions, professional associations, health equity organizations, and state agencies.
 The draft rules were broadly distributed in May 2019 to gather informal comments from interested parties, further comments were sought in June and July 2019 from local health jurisdictions, and members of the regulated community and the technical advisory committee were asked to complete a cost questionnaire elated to significant changes in the draft rules in November 2019 to complete the proposed rules and required analyses.
+In addition, Board and Department staff held two information and listening sessions with community and advocacy organizations to help inform newly established reporting categories for patient ethnicity, race, and preferred language data components.
+The draft rules were broadly distributed again in December 2020 to gather informal comments from interested parties.

-If adopted, the proposed rules would significantly amend and clarify notification requirements applicable to health care providers, health care facilities, laboratories, and veterinarians; create notification requirements for the Washington State Department of Agriculture; and clarify requirements for food service establishments, schools, child care facilities, and the general public.
+If adopted, the proposed rules would significantly amend and clarify notification requirements applicable to health care providers, health care facilities, laboratories, local health jurisdictions, and veterinarians; create notification requirements for the Washington State Department of Agriculture; and clarify requirements for food service establishments, schools, child care facilities, and the general public.
 Proposed changes to the rules include:

-- Adding or revising notification and specimen submission requirements for 74 new or existing conditions; - Eliminating three categories of conditions ("other rare diseases of public health significance", "emerging conditions with outbreak potential", and "disease of suspected bioterrorism origin"); - Eliminating notification requirements for veterinarians and clarifying requirements for veterinarians to cooperate with public health authorities during case investigations; - Establishing notification requirements for the Washington State Department of Agriculture; - Updating local health jurisdiction duties to reflect current technology used for notifying the Department, clarifying existing and establishing new notification timelines, and clarifying notification, case report, and outbreak report content requirements; - Updating reference to the Security and Confidentiality Guidelines developed by the Centers for Disease Control and Prevention (CDC); - Updating statutory references throughout the chapter; and - Improving overall clarity and usability of the chapter by merging health care provider and facilities rules, repealing unnecessary rules, clarifying requirements for suspected cases of notifiable conditions, and revising language consistent with clear rule writing standards.
+- Adding or revising notification and specimen submission requirements for 74 new or existing conditions; - Eliminating three categories of conditions ("other rare diseases of public health significance", "emerging conditions with outbreak potential", and "disease of suspected bioterrorism origin"); - Eliminating notification requirements for veterinarians and clarifying requirements for veterinarians to cooperate with public health authorities during case investigations; - Establishing notification requirements for the Washington State Department of Agriculture; - Updating local health jurisdiction duties to reflect current technology used for notifying the Department, clarifying existing and establishing new notification timelines, and clarifying notification, investigation report, and outbreak report content requirements; - Updating reference to the Security and Confidentiality Guidelines developed by the Centers for Disease Control and Prevention (CDC); - Updating statutory references throughout the chapter; and - Improving overall clarity and usability of the chapter by merging health care provider and facilities rules, repealing unnecessary rules, clarifying requirements for suspected cases of notifiable conditions, and revising language consistent with clear rule writing standards.